fernandaalvaf/Attestation-per-Document/README.md

 - Summary
 - Text in Greek

+# ONLY ATTESTATIONS

+This is a separate script that contains only the part of the code of the main program which is dedicated to get the attestations list per document.
+It works in the same way described in this file (See section "How to use:"), but the resulting .pdf file only contains a raw list of attestations.

 # Setup

 You should have the .py and the "newathu5_7.ttf" in the same folder before running the code.
 The newathu5_7 is the font used in the .pdf file which is generated.